 to take many cases that other attorneys turn down.

-To benefit from his over 20 years of legal experience,
+To benefit from his more than 20 years of legal experience,

 call Marder Employment Law